anytizer/melodies.lmms/raag-based.xpt/README.md

 x-y: time sinagure in x/y format.
 Eg. 4/4.

-These files were at some point generatd randomly.
+These files were at some point generated randomly.
 Referenced database: https://www.sharda.org/raga-taal/